Healing the Heart – Mind with Rose Medicine

 In both Chinese Medicine and Ayurveda (the medical system of India and yoga), summer is a time when fire increases.
 It’s a time of increased connection, joy, and activity, but it’s also a time when we need to balance fire so that it doesn’t deplete us as it burns out of control.

-In Taoist and Chinese traditions, the summer and fire element are an especially important time for the energetic Heart system.
-The Heart system is considered the emperor; it not only regulates the circulation of blood, it also oversees our mental and emotional states and communication.
-When fire and the Heart are out of balance, or in excess, we can experience heat signs like rashes, insomnia, excess sweating, anxiety, and even mania.
+In Taoist and Chinese traditions, the summer and fire element are a significant time for the energetic Heart system.
+The Heart system is considered the emperor; it not only regulates the circulation of blood, but it also oversees our mental and emotional states and communication.
+When fire and the Heart are out of balance or in excess, we can experience heat signs such as rashes, insomnia, excessive sweating, anxiety, and even mania.

 The Healing Power of Rose Medicine